 So now that you are up to speed on the why of apartment living, you need to start thinking about how to intelligently invest in this type of property.

 With all of this evidence, the debate about whether houses or apartments make a better investment just got a lot more interesting.

-You really can’t stay stuck in the camp that believes property investment is all about land value and number of bedrooms.
+You really can’t stay stuck in the camp that believes property investment is all about land value and the number of bedrooms.

-At the very least, it is worth considering how to diversify your property portfolio to include an inner suburban one or two bedroom apartment.
+At the very least, it is worth considering how to diversify your property portfolio to include an inner suburban one or two-bedroom apartment.